darinthompson/FoodTruckProject/README.md

 - Stackoverflow / Google
 - Java
 - Terminal Commands
+- VooDoo Ranger Juicy Hazy IPA
 - Yacht Rock Radio from Spotify

 ### Lessons Learned
 - The biggest obstacle I had when writing this program is that I assumed looping through an array would print out 'null' if the value at a certain index was null.
 But It doesn't.
 I realized that the compliler throws a nullpointerexception at runtime.
-In order to fix this, I had to check every iteration of the loop if the value at a certain position was null.
-If not print it, if not move on.
+In order to fix this, I had to check every iteration of the loop if the value at a certain position was NULL.
+If not print it, if it is NULL move on.
 - I was also able to better utilize(I believe) Static data in each foodTruck to assign a MAX_RATING value, and create Unique ID's for each of the trucks.
+- I learned that System.err.Println() is some weird multithreaded operation that doesn't act as you would think and prints from a different buffer and screws up the layout and timing of your program.(still trying to figure it out but it's more tame);
+- I spent more time working on the UX/UI of displaying the information, and I learned a little more about the inline tabs and newlines and spacing that can help with the layout of a console project.